 In March, 1948, a spaceship crash-landed in Wiltshire, UK.
 Using the technology aboard, a genius named Emil Gargunza was able to create a number of genetically-advanced human beings, among them war orphan Michael Moran.

-Each of these beings was immersed in an artificially-created dream world where they were given a context for their abilities: they were superheroes and villains with origins and adventures directly based on those of Captain Marvel and the Marvel Family, as published by Fawcett.
+Each of these beings was immersed in an artificially-created dream world.
+Therein they were given a context for their abilities.
+They were superheroes and villains with origins and adventures directly based on those of Captain Marvel and the Marvel Family, as published by Fawcett.

 In time, he learned his true origin.
-Far from being an orphan given the power to do good by a powerful wizard, he discovered that Gargunza had made him everything he thought was reality, and discovered Gargunza’s long term goal was to have Moran impregnate his mortal wife in order for Gargunza to transplant his mind into that a newborn demigod.
+Michael was far from being an orphan given the power to do good by a powerful wizard.
+He also discovered that Gargunza had made him everything he thought was reality.
+And he unearthed Gargunza’s long term goal was to have Moran impregnate his mortal wife in order for Gargunza to transplant his mind into that a newborn demigod.

-He also met other members of the “Miracleman Family”, unfortunately including Johnny Bates, aka Kid Miracleman.
+More also met other members of the “Miracleman Family”.
+That unfortunately included Johnny Bates, aka Kid Miracleman.
 Bates retained his memories and never returned to his normal form.
 More powerful than Moran, he devastated London before Miracleman and his allies were able to finally stop him.

-He and the other “Gods of New Olympus” aided by extraterrestrial allies, built a structure, “New Olympus” on the former site of central London.
+He and the other “Gods of New Olympus” aided by extraterrestrial allies, built a structure, “New Olympus”.
+It was on the former site of central London.
 New Olympus covers several square miles, stands several miles high and is beautifully-designed and appointed.

 At the end of the Alan Moore run, Miracleman and his associates had basically taken over the planet.
 They dismantled all governments and economies and replaced them with their vision of a quasi-socialist utopia.